solana-labs/solana-season/README.md

 As long as you have an Internet connection, you're invited to join the global hackathon!
 In addition, if you are located in China, Eastern Europe (CIS region), India, or Brazil, you're eligible for regional prizes (see prize tracks below).
 While participants are encouraged to build novel crypto apps, hackers can build infrastructure or any tool they believe will have an impact on the Solana ecosystem.
 The only requirement is that teams must incorporate Solana into their project in some way.
 Take a look at this list of [hackathon project ideas]().

+Throughout the registration period and hackathon, there will be live-streamed presentations, workshops, and panels on a variety of crypto-related topics.
+See the full schedule here, and make sure to join a few sessions on Twitch!

 ## Get Started Building

 - [Solana Documentation](https://docs.solana.com/)